 Patricia is an expert on leadership in high-stress and dynamic situations, breaking the glass ceiling and developing positive, harmonious relationships between men and women in the workplace, and finding a way to win the race of life when the world is convinced you are the underdog.

 An engineer by trade, Patricia used her scholarship earned as Miss California 1992 to pursue a career in commercial aviation.
 She was recruited by the California Air National Guard and was awarded the top honor of the Commanders Trophy at military pilot training graduation.
 She was inducted into the prestigious Order of Daedalians, a WWI flying organization, where she is a Director.
 She is also a Director on the Disabled Veterans Charities board, which awards hundreds of thousands of dollars to disabled veterans in need annually.

 Patricia retired after a 21-year military career as a Lieutenant Colonel and Instructor Pilot for the California Air National Guard in the 115th Airlift Squadron.
 She flew six tours of duty in the Middle East and has been awarded five flying Air Medals.
 She was named the 2010 California Air National Guard Field Grade Officer of the Year and has earned her Master’s of Science in Military Science and Operational Art.
-Patricia is the CEO of the Miss California Organization, a preliminary to the Miss America competition.
-She has flown 20 years as a pilot for American Airlines and resides with her husband Andrew and three daughters in Redondo Beach, California.
+She has flown 23 years as a pilot for American Airlines and resides with her husband Andrew and three daughters in Cody, WY.